amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/qs-in-depth.md

 - `j++`: After each iteration of the loop, the value of `j` is incremented by one, effectively moving to the next element in the subarray.

 So yes, you're right in your understanding.
 The loop iterates through the subarray from the smallest element (at `minIndex`) to the second-to-last element (at `maxIndex - 1`) to compare each element with the pivot and determine whether it should be moved to the left or right side of the pivot during the partitioning process.

+## Pivot

+In the QuickSort algorithm, the pivot is chosen only once at the beginning of the partitioning process for each subarray.
+Once the pivot is chosen, it remains constant throughout that particular partitioning step.
+The goal of the partitioning process is to rearrange the elements around the pivot, so the pivot itself does not change its value.

+Here's how the pivot works within the QuickSort algorithm:

+1. **Initial Choice:** At the beginning of each partitioning step, a pivot element is chosen.
+The choice of pivot can be different for each partitioning step, or you might use the same pivot for all steps (like always choosing the last element of the subarray).

+2. **Partitioning:** The elements in the subarray are rearranged around the pivot.
+Elements smaller than the pivot are moved to its left, and elements greater than the pivot are moved to its right.
+The pivot itself is not moved, but its position in the array may change as a result of swapping elements around it.

+3. **Recursive Sorting:** After partitioning, the pivot is now in its final sorted position.
+The subarrays to the left and right of the pivot are then recursively sorted.
+The pivot's role in this step is to divide the subarray into smaller segments for sorting.

+So, while the pivot's value itself does not change within a single partitioning step, it does play a crucial role in how the subarrays are partitioned and ultimately sorted.